Dyalog Quick Start Guide

 Interactive Session (REPL)

-When you start Dyalog, you are met with a blank area with a text cursor.
+When you start Dyalog, you are presented with a blank area with a text cursor.
 This is the Session window.
 From here you can interact with the interpreter.
 Type APL expressions (usually indented by 6 spaces) and press Enter to see their results:

 2 + 3